UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 count.

-In contrast to bar charts, it is rarely beneficial to make horizontal histograms since the labels are numbers which don’t need to be rotated to be readable.
+In contrast to bar charts, it is rarely beneficial to make horizontal histograms since the labels are numbers that don’t need to be rotated to be readable.

 You can also see that we have not changed the title of the y-axis.
-There isn’t really any more informative title we can substitute for here, since the length of each bar simply represents the count of observations/records in each bin.
+There isn’t really a more informative title we can substitute for here, since the length of each bar simply represents the count of observations/records in each bin.

 Now it is easier to see where the life expectancy of the countries fall.
-We can see that most countries seem to have a life expectancy between 75 and 80 years, and that only very few have one under 60.
+We can see that most countries seem to have a life expectancy between 75 and 80 years and that only very few have one under 60.
 However, these conclusions will depend on exactly how wide our bins are, which we will talk more about in the next module.